alenicosia31/ball_msgs/README.md

 # ball_msgs
-New message type for ROS Noetic
+New message type for ROS